2nd

 Poetry: 1300 to the Present

-The module aims to develop your understanding of rhythm, rhyme, free verse, diction, particular verbal effects, timbre, tone, and voice.
+The module aims to develop your understanding of rhythm, rhyme, free verse, diction, particular verbal effects, timbre, tone and voice.
 It will encourage awareness of the centrality of genre to a wide range of poetic practice from the Renaissance to the present day.

-Prose Fiction: the Dynamic of Change
+Prose Fiction: The Dynamic of Change

 This module will explore the dynamics of change in the contemporary short story.